Mathematical notation

 Note that this will only render in a MathML compatible browser.
 This covers most modern browsers, however it does not include some RSS readers.

-block to be rendered in browser as MathML.
+LaTeX can be written between $$ and will be rendered in browser as MathML.

 Inline: